 Victimize the Angered

 The most effective way to mitigate anger from others is to first understand which one of their plans has been derailed – resulting in their expression of anger.
 You should determine this by inquiring into why they are angry, and make judgments on the validity of the answers which they provide.
-Most people will shy away from telling you the true reason why they are angry with you.
+Most people will shy away from telling you the true reason for why they are angry with you.
 Sometimes they may not even consciously realize the reasons for their anger themselves, so ask questions that will lead you to a plan of theirs gone wrong.

 Once you figure out what plan of theirs went wrong, make them feel like the victim of the situation.
 Angry people tend to calm down when they realize that others recognize their victim-hood.
-Their anger being validated, not agreed with, is what they ultimately seek, and your ego must be willing to let them have their moment.
+Their anger being validated, not agreed with, is what they ultimately seek, and your pride must be willing to let them have their moment.
 Something happened to them to make them feel like a victim of a particular situation.
 They are seeking approval and confirmation of external factors existing which served to influence any perfect plans they had for the worse.

 This Does Not Mean You Must Apologize